janverschelde/PHCpack/src/doc/source/welcome.rst

 A collection of Python scripts defines a simple web interface to the blackbox solver and the path trackers, enabling the solution of polynomial systems in the cloud.
+DEMiCs applies dynamic enumeration for all mixed cells and computes the mixed volume at a faster pace than MixedVol.
+Since version 2.4.53, DEMiCs is distributed with PHCpack.

 phcpy: An Application Programming Interface to PHCpack
 ======================================================